 Yet another off-the-beaten-path location is the Inambacan Cave and Spring.
-Although it’s not yet on the radar for most tourists, it’ definitely worth visiting during your list of things to do in Bohol!
+Although it’s not yet on the radar for most tourists, it’s definitely worth visiting.

 Inambacn Cave and Spring is located in Maribojoc on Bohol.
 From Panglao, it is a 40km drive that takes around 1 hour to reach Inamabacan Cave.

-There is a small ticket office at the entrance to Inambacan Cave and Spring Bohol and the entrance fee is 20 pesos.
-The Filipino lady who owns the land was very friendly and welcoming when we arrived and she showed us the way down the path to the cold springs.
+There is a small ticket office at the entrance to Inambacan Cave and Spring and the entrance fee is 20 pesos.

 Inambacan Spring features a large lagoon and swimming area which is fed from a running freshwater stream.
 There are many nooks and crannies to take a dip in the springs which are the perfect opportunity to jump on in and cool off.

 The Inambacan Cave itself is a natural cave carved out of the hillside and a man-made pool has been built around it.
 You can walk through the knee-deep water into the cave to where you can find stalagmite pinnacles hanging from the ceiling.